Robert Kalloch

-L. to R. : Irving Bacon, Cary Grant, Ralph Bellamy & Rosalind Russell in His Girl Friday - cropped screenshot.
-Rosalind Russell is wearing a costume designed by costume designer Robert Kalloch.
+L. to R. : Irving Bacon, Cary Grant, Ralph Bellamy & Rosalind Russell in His Girl Friday; Russell is wearing a costume designed by Kalloch.

 Robert Mero Kalloch III (January 13, 1893 — October 19, 1947), often known by his professional mononym Kalloch, was an American fashion designer and, later, a costume designer for Columbia Pictures and Metro-Goldwyn-Mayer.
 He worked on 105 films during his career, and was widely considered one of America's top fashion designers in the late 1930s.